Is CBD Legal in Europe? The 2026 EU Laws & Country-by-Country CBD Guide

 International sales introduce even more complexity.
 You’ll need to comply with both export rules in your country and import regulations in the destination country.
 Missteps here can lead to seized shipments, regulatory fines, or bans.

 The good news?
-The EU’s regulatory trend in 2025 is leaning toward harmonization, which means the long-term outlook for cross-border CBD business is positive—especially for companies that invest early in compliance and quality assurance.
+The EU’s regulatory trend is leaning toward harmonization and simplification of processes, which means the long-term outlook for cross-border CBD business is positive, especially for companies that invest early in compliance and quality assurance.

 This fragmented legal landscape means that CBD may be: